udistr/CyclicArrays.jl/README.md

 The generality of CyclicArrays allows for the generation of various grid types.
 Below are three examples, each with five moving particles.

-a) The first example (left) shows the trivial case where a particle that exits the right edge enters from the left.
+a) The first example (a) shows the trivial case where a particle that exits the right edge enters from the left.
 Similarly, a particle that leaves the top edge enters from the bottom. (predefined option "2D")

-b) The middle animation shows a case in which the x-y directions are switched.
+b) Animation (b) shows a case in which the x-y directions are switched.
 When a particle exists from the right edge (x-direction), it enters from the bottom edge (y-direction).
 When a particle exits from the top edge, it enters from the left. (predefined option "2DXY")

-c) The right animation illustrates a case in which the dimensions are flipped.
+c) Animation (c) illustrates a case in which the dimensions are flipped.
 When a Particle exits from the right side edge at the bottom, it enters from the top of the left edge.
 When a particle exits from the right side of the top edge, it enters from the left side of the bottom edge. (predefined option "2DFL")

 <p align="center"><img src="Images/RandomFlow2DRG.gif" height=300> <img src="Images/RandomFlow2DAX.gif" height=300><img src="Images/RandomFlow2DFL.gif" height=300></p>